-The use of herbs as medicines has increased all over the world, gaining popularity and played an important role in disease treatment especially in diabetes mellitus (Lie and Crawford 2004; and Melzig and Funki 2007).
-Herbs contain substances natural active and phytochemicals that can promote health and alleviate illness as reducing blood high blood cholesterol sugar. concentrations, provide some protection against cancer and stimulate the immune system.
+The use of herbs as medicines has increased all over the world. gaining popularity and played an important role in disease treatment especially in diabetes mellitus (Lie and Crawford 2004; and Melzig and Funki 2007).
+Herbs contain natural substances and active phytochemicals that can promote health and alleviate illness as reducing blood sugar, high blood cholesterol concentrations, provide some protection against cancer and stimulate the immune system.
 The major advantages of herbal medicine seem to be their efficacy, low incidence of side effects (if carefully used), and low cost.